kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

     /*
      *  split pseudocode:
      *
-     *  pnode is a 4-node that is is split follows:
+     *  Input: pnode is a 4-node that is is split follows:
+     *  Output:
+     *  1. A new 2-node containing pnode's largest key(the 3rd key) is created, it adopts pnode's two right-most children.
+     *  2. pnode is downsized to a 2-node (by setting totalItems to 1) containing its smallest key and its two left-most chidren,
+     *  3. pnode's middle key moves up to its parent (which we know is not a 4-node, since, if it were, it has already been split), and we connect the new
+     *    2-node step from #1 to it as its right most child.
      *
-     *  1. Create a new 2-node holding pnode's largest key and adopt pnode's two right-most children.
-     *  2. Convert pnode into a 2-node by setting totalItems to 1, effectively keeping only its smallest key and its two left-most chidren,
-     *  3. Move the middle key up to the parent (which we know is not a 4-node.
-If it was, it has already been split), and connect the new
-     *    2-node step from #1 to it as a new child.
+     *  Special case: if pnode is the root, we special case this and create a new root above the current root.
      *
-     *  Special case: if pnode is the root, we special case this by creating a new root above the current root.
      */
     template<typename Key, typename Value> typename tree234<Key, Value>::Node *tree234<Key, Value>::split(Node *pnode, Key new_key) noexcept
     {